TimSC/pyo5m/README.md

 # pyo5m
 o5m openstreetmap format encoder/decoder in python v2 and v3.
 Includes both stream decoding and static interpretations of data.
+It also includes a standard osm xml encoder.

 ```python
 from pyo5m import OsmData